2

 1

 • Back in my day we had to malloc and free memory in C or walk 15 miles in the snow to write GOTOs in BASIC on an Apple IIe.
 Still, maintaining the object references in a list is good idea as I won't need to modify the schema to handle it.
 I do feel compelled to wrap these lists and the methods for manipulating them in another object though.
-Jun 6, 2013 at 20:31
+Commented Jun 6, 2013 at 20:31

 2